HeadBeeGuy/alt-activities/README.md

 - Allow users to preview an activity before submission, and let them view their own pending activities
 - Dockerize the application since I need to learn how Docker works and it may make it easier to bundle things like anti-virus scanning
 - Scan all incoming files for viruses and warn moderators about them
-- OAuth integration - or maybe not, if the big OAuth providers keep behaving badly!
-- System for users to submit ideas for new tags or textbooks
 - Look into localizing model data as well (tag data and activity text)
 - Parse user-submitted text more thoroughly for HTML or other hinky stuff
-- Restrict the file types and file size of uploaded files.
-Maybe Rails 6.0 will build in some kind of validations?
-- Rewrite site CSS to get away from Bootstrap - its Flexbox classes have been frustrating to work with, and I feel like we'll eventually outgrow its limits.
-It's possible to heavily customize Bootstrap, but this may be more work in the end than just building the site's CSS from scratch.
-- Allow users to publicly display activities that they've upvoted.
-Maybe this will be opt-in since I can see some users may not want all and sundry to see what they liked.

 ---